Frequently Asked Questions

 What if I have a criminal record?

-Having a criminal history does not exclude you from being considered for employment as a Child Care Worker unless your convictions are within the past 2 years and directly related to the job/children.
+Having a criminal history does not exclude you from being considered for employment as a Childcare Worker unless your convictions are within the past two years and directly related to the job/children.

 What kind of training will I receive?

-All employees are required to attend a mandatory 40 hours orientation session in order to familiarize themselves with specific job responsibilities.
-Training and education in the areas associated with an employee’s job related functions is very important, and will be provided on an ongoing basis.
+All employees are required to attend a mandatory 40-hour orientation session to familiarize themselves with specific job responsibilities.
+Training and education in the areas associated with an employee’s job-related functions are very important and will be provided on an ongoing basis.

 What hours does a Childcare Worker work?